Energy & Environment

-Federal agencies continuously overreach beyond their regulatory authorities.
-For example, the EPA has sought to expand its limited federal jurisdiction under the Clean Water Act to regulate ditches, streams, and wetlands not in proximity to “navigable” waterways, ignoring two recent U.S. Supreme Court decisions.
-The EPA also sought to regulate carbon dioxide emissions from existing power plants, and sought to limit new plants through requiring standards that are not commercially demonstrated today.
+Federal agencies continuously reach beyond their regulatory authorities.
+For example, the EPA has sought to expand its limited federal jurisdiction under the Clean Water Act to regulate ditches, streams, and wetlands not in proximity to “navigable” waterways, ignoring two U.S. Supreme Court decisions.
+The EPA also sought to unlawfully regulate carbon dioxide emissions from existing power plants, and sought to limit new plants through requiring standards that are not commercially demonstrated today.
 Fortunately, the Trump Administration repealed these overreaching regulations and proposed new regulations to clarify federal authority under the Clean Water Act and provide existing power plants with achievable standards for reducing emissions.

 Senator Cornyn has worked to hold regulatory agencies accountable.
 When agencies discount real-world data or fail to follow due process, they needlessly destroy jobs and threaten whole industries, increasing economic uncertainty and hampering job creation.

 - Sponsored the LEADING Act, now law, to incentivize research and development of carbon capture technology for natural gas to ensure a reliable, affordable, and environmentally sound energy supply.